Patient Information Leaflets (PILs)

 The offer to provide details of source materials used to inform British Association of Dermatologists' PILs is for instances where the advice provided perhaps does not reflect local practice, and not an offer to conduct literature searches or supply bibilographic materials for your own research.

 When a wound heals, it leaves a scar.
-A keloid is a special type of scar; one that grows too much and can even become larger than the original wound.
-It is not uncommon for surgical or injury scars to become a little lumpy (hypertrophic).
-A keloid differs from these in several ways:
+A keloid (also called a keloid scar) is the name given to a scar that overgrows and becomes larger than the original wound.
+It is not uncommon for a scar to become slightly thick and raised.
+This is called a hypertrophic scar.
+Unlike hypertrophic scars, keloids:

-A keloid can come up after very minor skin damage, such as an acne spot, or even if there has been no obvious damage to the skin at all.
+Can develop after very minor skin damage, such as an acne spot, or sometimes without any obvious trauma to the skin (spontaneous keloids).